MicrosoftDocs/fabric-docs/docs/data-engineering/comparison-between-fabric-and-azure-synapse-spark.md

 - **Livy API and the way to submit and manage Spark jobs**: Livy API is in the roadmap but not exposed yet in Fabric.
 Users need to create notebooks/SJD using the Fabric UI.
 - **CI/CD**: You can use the Fabric API/SDK, but not built-in support with Deployment Pipelines yet.
 - **Spark logs and metrics**: In Azure Synapse you can emit Spark logs and metrics to your own storage, such as Log Analytics, Blob, and Event Hubs.
 Similarly, you can get a list of spark applications for the workspace from the API.
 Both capabilities are currently unavailable in Fabric.
-- **JDBC**: JDBC connections support isn't available in Fabric.
+- **JDBC**: JDBC connection support isn't available in Fabric yet.
 - **Concurrency limits**: In terms of concurrency, Azure Synapse Spark has a limit of 50 simultaneous running jobs per Spark pool and 200 queued jobs per Spark pool.
 The maximum active jobs are 250 per Spark pool and 1000 per workspace.
 In Microsoft Fabric Spark, capacity SKUs define the concurrency limits.
 SKUs have varying limits on max concurrent jobs that range from 1 to 512.
 Also, Microsoft Fabric Spark has a dynamic reserve-based throttling system to manage concurrency and ensure smooth operation even during peak usage times.
 Learn more about [Spark concurrency limits](spark-job-concurrency-and-queueing.md) and [Fabric capacities](https://blog.fabric.microsoft.com/blog/fabric-capacities-everything-you-need-to-know-about-whats-new-and-whats-coming?ft=All).
-- **Workload level RBAC**: Fabric only supports four different roles, so more granular RBAC isn't supported.
+- **Workload level RBAC**: Fabric supports four different roles.
+Learn more [here](../get-started/roles-workspaces.md).

 ## Spark pool comparison

-The following table compares the features and specifications of Azure Synapse Spark and Fabric Spark pools:
+The following table compares Azure Synapse Spark and Fabric Spark pools:

 |Spark setting | Azure Synapse Spark | Fabric Spark |
 | -- | -- | -- |